shalamand3r/IconSurGUI/README.md

 ### 1. Download and install the latest release of IconSurGUI from here: https://github.com/salameanon/IconSurGUI/releases

-###### Make sure you either Control+Click (Right click) the package and press "Open" to bypass the unknown developer message.
+##### Make sure you either Control+Click (Right click) the package and press "Open" to bypass the unknown developer message.
 Alternatively, you can open Settings, go to Security and Privacy, and press "Open Anyway."
-Do **NOT*** move IconSurGUI to the trash.
+Do **NOT** move IconSurGUI to the trash.

+### 2. If you haven't already, download the latest release of IconSur from Rikumi's github.
+You can alternatively open IconSurGUI and it will prompt you to download IconSur.

+##### Make sure to leave IconSur in your Downloads folder.

+### 3. Run IconSurGUI and choose from one of the options - simple as that

+##### For more info on what the options do, scroll down to the *Modes* section of this readme.

 ------------------------------------------------------------------